virtual-labs/exp-pathloss-iitkgp/experiment/procedure.md

 ### 1.1 Starting Experiment 1 :-

-- Step 1:-Click on the START button.A page appears with a dialogue box asking for your name.Enter your name and click OK.
+- Step 1:-Click on the START button.A page appears with a dialogue box asking for your name.
+Enter your name and click OK.
 <div align="center">
 <img src="images/instruction111.png"  />
 </div>

-- Step 2:-Now the page appears where you can perform experiment1.There are 5 buttons(Exp1A Exp1B Exp1C Exp1D Exp1E) for five experiments to be performed .
+- Step 2:-Now the page appears where you can perform experiment 1.
+There are 5 buttons(Exp1A Exp1B Exp1C Exp1D Exp1E) for five experiments to be performed .
 Choose which experiment you want to perform and click on any one of the button.
 <div align="center">
 <img src="images/instruction1.png"  />
 </div>

-### 1.2 Performing Experiment 1A(Calculation of Received Power at a cer-tain Tx-Rx separation distance) :-
+### 1.2 Performing Experiment 1A (Calculation of Received Power at a cer-tain Tx-Rx separation distance) :-

 - Step 3:- Drag the mobile by placing the cursor on it and place it at a certain distance from the base station tower.